Social Studies Graduation Requirements Frequently Asked Questions

 The “geography and “problems” course work should be contemporary geography and contemporary world problems.

-The Washington State K-12 Social Studies Learning Standards address what students should know and be able to do when they earn credit at the 12th grade level.
-Districts should ensure that requirements for the awarding of a CWP credit also meet the standards outlined at the 12th grade level.
+The Washington State K-12 Social Studies Learning Standards address what students should know and be able to do when they earn high school credit.
+Districts should ensure that requirements for the awarding of a CWP credit also meet the standards.

 WAC 180-51-067 added a .5 credit, government-based civics requirement that addresses the study of government.
 While some principles and foundations of government will likely be addressed in teaching United States History, the formal “civics” credit requirement will house the bulk of the government content.